 Are DACA students eligible for Wentworth merit scholarships?

 Yes, DACA students are evaluated and awarded merit scholarships in the same manner as all other applicants.
-In addition, DACA students may apply for the National Co-op Scholarship if they meet the application qualifications.

 Are DACA students eligible for Massachusetts state or federal financial aid?

 At this time, DACA students are not eligible.
 We encourage DACA students to look for private scholarships.